-£50 banknotes carrying the portrait of Sir John Houblon will be withdrawn from circulation on 30 April 2014.
+£50 banknotes carrying the portrait of Sir John Houblon were withdrawn from circulation on 30 April 2014.

-From that time, only the £50 banknote featuring Matthew Boulton and James Watt, which was introduced in 2011, will hold legal tender status.
+Only the £50 banknote featuring Matthew Boulton and James Watt, which was introduced in November 2011, now holds legal tender status.

-After that date, general retailers are unlikely to accept the Houblon notes as payment.
-However, most banks and building societies will continue to accept them for deposit to customer accounts.
-Agreeing to exchange notes after 30 April is at the discretion of individual institutions.
+Most banks and building societies will continue to accept them for deposit to customer accounts; however, agreeing to exchange the notes is at the discretion of individual institutions.

-The Bank of England will continue to exchange Houblon £50 notes after 30 April, as it would for any other Bank of England note which no longer has legal tender status.
+The Bank of England will continue to exchange Houblon £50 notes, as it would for any other Bank of England note which no longer has legal tender status.

 For more information see our withdrawal of the Houblon £50 note frequently asked questions.